twilio-labs/function-templates/pdf-email/README.md

 # Create and send PDF on the fly via Twilio Sendgrid

-This Function shows you how to create a PDF on the fly within the function and retrieve it and finally send it via email attachment
+This Function shows you how to create a PDF on the fly within the function and retrieve it and finally send it via email attachment.

+The important bit is that this Function shows you have to use the temporary storage where the file is created by default.
+Keep in mind that this is for single invocations as the /tmp/ directory gets deleted so it's not meant for long term storage

 ## Environment variables